earthcubeprojects-chords/chords/bin/ssl/ssl.md

 ## Building

 Just a reminder on how to build the CHORDS specific images using ``docker-compose``.
-_DOCKER_TAG_ must be defined.
+_DOCKER_TAG_ must be defined, typically in _.env_.
-The service names are referenced; the _build_ section in _docker-compose.yml_ provides directions for building the image:
+The service names are referenced; the _build_ section in _docker-compose.yml_ provides directions for building the image.
+Run the builds from the top CHORDS source directory:

 ```sh
 docker-compose build  --no-cache  app